Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 There was even a time when both the American and the Canadian governments outright banned the Midewiwin ceremonies of the Ojibwa, the Sun Dance of the Blackfeet and the Potlatch of the Haida.

 In 1934 the Americans had second thoughts.
 They repealed the 1887 edict that had outlawed every form of Indian religion and passed the Indian Reorganization Act.
-It ruled that a Native American could no longer be thrown in jail for practising old tribal traditions but that same legislation slashed the physical size of the reservations, eliminated the traditional tribal governments and imposed an administrative nightmare called the Bureau of Indian Affairs.
+It ruled that a Native American could no longer be thrown in jail for practicing old tribal traditions but that same legislation slashed the physical size of the reservations, eliminated the traditional tribal governments and imposed an administrative nightmare called the Bureau of Indian Affairs.
 Much the same happened in Canada.

 The simple fact is that the Ojibwa interpreted and understood the world in different terms than western civilizations.
 Wisely the elders told their people to be discrete and furtive about their traditions and beliefs.
-Even now, hundreds of years later pockets of Anishnabe secretly follow the spiritual traditions of their ancestors and teach their children how to be one of the good beings .
+Even now, hundreds of years later pockets of Anishinaabe secretly follow the spiritual traditions of their ancestors and teach their children how to be one of the good beings .

 By the latter part of the 19th century the American government was brutally forcing tribe after tribe of First Nations people off their traditional territories onto small parcels of land that the European settlers didn't want.